-One of the most spectacular ways to see the wales is to go on a boat trip that will track the wales and bring you very close to them.
+One of the most spectacular ways to see the wales is to go on a boat tour.
+These tours track the wales and bring you very close to them.
 Next to seeing the whales, you could also see dolphins, turtles, and, if you are lucky, a whale shark.

 Watch the whales from the shore